tildearrow/furnace/papers/doc/2-interface/components.md

 # UI components

-the user interface consists of several components. this paper describes some of them.
+The user interface (UI) consists of several components.
+This section describes some of them.

-## windows
+## Windows in-app

 TODO: image

-windows may be moved, collapsed, closed or even docked around the workspace.
+Windows may be moved, collapsed, closed or even docked around the workspace.
+However, they can't exit the app.

-to move a window, press and hold the mouse button while on title bar or any empty space on it. then drag your mouse, and release it to stop moving.
+To move a window, press and hold the mouse button while on title bar or any empty space on it.
+Then drag your mouse and the window will follow.
+Let go of it for the window to stop moving.

-to resize a window, drag any of the bottom corners (marked by triangular tabs).
+To resize a window, drag any of the bottom corners (marked by triangular tabs).

-to collapse a window, click on the triangle in the title bar. clicking again expands it.
+To collapse a window, click on the triangle in the title bar.
+Clicking again expands it.

-to close a window, click on the `X` at the top right corner.
+To close a window, click on the `X` at the top right corner.

-### arrangement and docking
+### Arrangement and docking

-windows may be docked, which comes in handy.
+Windows can be docked, which comes in handy.

-to dock a window, drag it from its title bar to another location in the workspace or to the location of another window.
+To dock a window, drag it from its title bar to another location in the workspace or to the location of another window.

-while dragging, an overlay with five options will appear, allowing you to select where and how to dock that window. the options are:
+While dragging, an overlay with five options will appear, allowing you to select where and how to dock that window.
+The options are:

 ```
         UP